wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Declaring Control Tags

-A control tag is similar to an exception extended with a result type.
+A control tag is similar to an exception extended with a result type (or list thereof).
 Operationally, a control tag may be thought of as a *resumable* exception.
 A tag declaration provides the type signature of a control tag.